carabria/carabria/README.md

 ### Hello.
 I am a junior software developer currently trying to break into the industry.
+I attended a bootcamp called Tech Elevator that taught me the ofundational skills I needed to get started, and from there I have let my passions drive me.
 <!--
 **carabria/carabria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.